-You are ready, try to run conan:
+You are ready, try to run Conan:

 $ conan --help Consumer commands install Installs the requirements specified in a conanfile (.py or .txt). config Manages configuration.
 Edits the conan.conf or installs config files. get Gets a file or list a directory of a given reference or package. info Gets information about the dependency graph of a recipe. search Searches package recipes and binaries in the local cache or in a remote.
-Creator commands new Creates a new package recipe template with a 'conanfile.py'. create Builds a binary package for recipe (conanfile.py) located in current dir. upload Uploads a recipe and binary packages to a remote. export Copies the recipe (conanfile.py & associated files) to your local cache. export-pkg Exports a recipe & creates a package with given files calling 'package'. test Test a package, consuming it with a conanfile recipe with a test() method.
+Creator commands new Creates a new package recipe template with a 'conanfile.py'. create Builds a binary package for a recipe (conanfile.py) located in the current dir. upload Uploads a recipe and binary packages to a remote. export Copies the recipe (conanfile.py & associated files) to your local cache. export-pkg Exports a recipe & creates a package with given files calling 'package'. test Test a package, consuming it with a conanfile recipe with a test() method.
 Package development commands source Calls your local conanfile.py 'source()' method. build Calls your local conanfile.py 'build()' method. package Calls your local conanfile.py 'package()' method.
-Misc commands profile Lists profiles in the '.conan/profiles' folder, or shows profile details. remote Manages the remote list and the package recipes associated to a remote. user Authenticates against a remote with user/pass, caching the auth token. imports Calls your local conanfile.py or conanfile.txt 'imports' method. copy Copies conan recipes and packages to another user/channel. remove Removes packages or binaries matching pattern from local cache or remote. alias Creates and exports an 'alias recipe'. download Downloads recipe and binaries to the local cache, without using settings.
+Misc commands profile Lists profiles in the '.conan/profiles' folder, or shows profile details. remote Manages the remote list and the package recipes associated with a remote. user Authenticates against a remote with user/pass, caching the auth token. imports Calls your local conanfile.py or conanfile.txt 'imports' method. copy Copies conan recipes and packages to another user/channel. remove Removes packages or binaries matching pattern from local cache or remote. alias Creates and exports an 'alias recipe'. download Downloads recipe and binaries to the local cache, without using settings.
 Conan commands.
 Type "conan <command> -h" for help

 Contributing to the project